N=3-extended Supersymmetric Schwarzian and Liouville Theories: OSp(2 3) and OSp(2 3)

 Then it follows that

-This implies that the 1-form $y$ in the Kirillov-Kostant 2-form is invariant under the renormalization of the $b$-dependence.
-Another important property of $y$ is that it is invariant under the transformations given by the Killing vectors (\ref{Killing}) similarly to the Schwarzian derivative.
+This implies that the one-form $y$ in the Kirillov-Kostant two-form is invariant under the renormalization of the $b$-dependence.
+Another important property of $y$ is that it has also OSp(2$|$3)$_{target}$ invariance similarly to the Schwarzian derivative.
 That is, the denominator and the numerator respectively transform as